dhammon/AttacksAndCountermeasures/textbook/02-Cryptology.md

 >Finally, we can use the private.pem key to decrypt the message and display its content "hello world"!
 >![[../images/02/asymmetric_activity_decrypt.png|Asymmetric Message Decryption]]

-## Cipher Modes
-move this to after Ciphers or make a child of ciphers
-- ECB
-- CBC
-- GCM

-> [!warning] Warning - ECB Insecurity

 ## Hash Algorithms
 Process